hritvik24/CS-207-Project/README.md

 # SMARTPHONE CONTROLLED ELECTRA

-Changes were also brought to this section of porject that is making electra work on our commmand.
+Changes were also brought to this section of project that is making electra work on our commmand.
 Basic code of it used two DC motors to rotate the car, in this project we used 4 of the DC motors to turn around.
-Additionaly placed LEDS whose functionality acts similar to the above one.
+Additionaly, placed LEDS whose functionality acts similar to the above one.

 ![bluetooth](https://user-images.githubusercontent.com/69771908/114813853-2f46d000-9d70-11eb-835c-b25f7213f9a8.jpg)